 The difference between the three types of plans are flexibility, choice of physicians, co-payments and deductibles, coverage percentages and premium costs.
 Please note the following:

 Plan summaries and standard benefits charts for each type of plan can be found in the medical section of the Health Benefits booklet.
 Premium costs vary depending on the specific plan and level of coverage selected.
 All plans include vision coverage.
-Employees selecting a POS or HMO plan must select a Primary Care Physician (PCP).
-PCP lists and selection forms are available in the Office of Human Resources.
+Employees selecting a PPO or EPO plan are not required to select a Primary Care Physician (PCP).

 Prescription Drug Plan: Comprehensive prescription drug benefits are available to all eligible individuals.
 Premium costs are determined by level of coverage selected.
 Each prescription is subject to a co-pay.

 Dental Care Program: Dental coverage is available to all individuals who are eligible for health benefits with the state.
-You can enroll in one of the two dental plans offered if you want to have dental benefits: United Concordia DHMO and United Concordia PPO.
+You can enroll in one of the two dental plans offered if you want to have dental benefits: United Concordia DPPO and Delta Dental DHMO.
 Premium costs are determined by level and type of coverage selected.

 Vision Benefits: Vision benefits are only available to all individuals enrolled in a State medical plan.
 Your medical plan will provide you with additional information on how to obtain services, claim forms, etc.

-Term Life Insurance: This benefit is available through The Met Life Insurance Company for all eligible individuals.
+Term Life Insurance: This benefit is available through Securian/Minnesota Life Insurance Company for all eligible individuals.
 Coverage is available in amounts varying from $10,000 to $300,000.
 Premiums on the first $50,000 are eligible for pre-tax treatment for full-time regular employees.

 Day Care Spending Account: Allows employees to set aside up to $5,000 of pre-tax pay annually and then be reimbursed for expenses associated with the care of dependents.
-Reimbursement forms are available on http://www.connectyourcare.com/statemd/ or you may choose the payment card option.
+Reimbursement forms are available on http://www.MD.padmin.com/or you may choose the payment card option.

 Many Health options are available.
 The following benefits are available through UNUM.
 Packets containing information about each can be obtained from the Office of Human Resources.